JanCoe/ansible-fedora/README.md

-This repo provides a minimal Fedora install with hyprland.
+This repo contains roles for setting up a Fedora installation.

 I start with the Sway Spin and add hyprland from there.
 In future, investigate doing a minimal netinstall instead, and specifying all the required packages.